Assistant Professor in the Department of Geography

 - PhD, Department of Environmental Science, ETH Zurich, Switzerland (2014)

 My research focuses on the biogeochemistry of phosphorus and nitrogen in terrestrial ecosystems, with a special emphasis on soils.
 I am particularly interested in understanding how biogeochemical processes in soils change along environmental gradients.
-For this purpose, I often use stable isotopes as a tool to characterize and trace such processes, both, in controlled laboratory settings and in the ostensible chaos of environmental systems.
+For this purpose, I often use stable isotopes as a tool to characterize and trace such processes, both, in controlled laboratory settings and in environmental systems.

 Some recent publications